Home Discover Australia Discovering the Northern Territory: best things to do in Australia’s Outback

 Just a short drive from Darwin, Litchfield National Park is famous for its stunning waterfalls and crystal-clear swimming holes.
 It will take you on a day-long adventure.
 Its entrance is free and will allow you to enjoy many exceptional sites.

-Enjoy swimming spots at Buley Rockhole, Florence Falls and Wangi Falls.
+• Enjoy swimming spots at Buley Rockhole, Florence Falls and Wangi Falls (Easy-access plunge pools under cascading falls—swim with rainbow lorikeets and flying foxes).

-Take a tour of the park’s most iconic waterfalls.
-Among them Gunlom Waterfall, where you will enjoy both a mythical view of the park as well as a swimming spot without any danger to cool off.
+• Gunlom Waterfall, where you will enjoy both a mythical view of the park as well as a swimming spot without any danger to cool off.
 A little further north, discover Barramundi Gorge and its clear waters.
-Finally, Jim Jim Falls and Twins Falls ensure you a complete change of scenery with their wild nature.
-These are the emblematic waterfalls of the park, however a 4×4 is mandatory to access them.

 Katherine Hot Springs